setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/mqtt.md

 2. MQTT **QoS = 2** should be used.
 3. Broker should **persist messages**.
 4. Static, not random number **Client ID** should be set.
 5. Prefer not to use retained messages.
-Use **non-retained** over retained messages.
+Use **non-retained** over retained messages. xcept well-analyzed and documented use cases where retained messages are specifically needed.
 6. Sender should set **message ID**.
     - Property name: **"i"**
     - Accepted types: short, int, long, or UUID